Making Great Decisions

 Step 3: Make sense of the data: This is where you deep dive into the themed data and make sense of what has been captured.
 Continue to challenge assumptions, perspectives and perhaps bias and assumptions.
 By the way if this step takes twice as long as the previous two, then so be it, this is where the best ideas/solutions begin to form and reveal to the group.

-Step 4: Decision time; given you already know how your going to decide which are the best ideas; take the synthesised ideas, apply the criteria (or criterion) and give everyone the independent and anonymous ability to select their top ideas.
-Rank them, prioritise them, select them; however your decide to reveal the best.
-Then you need a further pragmatic, open discussion on the impact of the prioritisation; does it make sense? are their any ideas/solutions being left behind that don't deserve to?
-Are the team truly bought into the decision with passion and commitment??
+Step 4: Decision time: given you already know how you're going to decide which are the best ideas; take the synthesised ideas, apply the criteria (or criterion) and give everyone the independent and anonymous ability to select their top ideas.
+Rank them, prioritise them, select them; however you decide to reveal the best.
+Then you need a further pragmatic, open discussion on the impact of the prioritisation; does it make sense? are there any ideas/solutions being left behind that warrant keeping?
+Is the team truly bought into the decision with passion and commitment??
 Only then should you move to step 5.

 Step 5: So What's the Plan?
 This is where you develop the plan or next steps to ensure your decision is implemented; You're already half way there because your people have contributed and committed to the entire decision making process so implementing the outcomes will be relatively straight forward.
 This step requires the team to build the todo list....what needs to be done, who should do it, by when and how.

 We know this is a simplification of often complex decision making processes; if this is a new Strategy implementation then the decision making process will involve dozens if not hundreds of stakeholders; you may not need to include everyone in all five steps but you will need to diligently complete all five steps to ensure the decision is the right one and willingly implemented by enthusiastic supporters.